 For a definition and discussion of the nation of first publication, see Chapter 600, Section 612.
-For a definition and discussion of the author's citizenship, see Chapter 600, Section 617.
+For a definition and discussion of the author's citizenship and domicile, see Chapter 600, Section 617.

-1107.6(E) Volume, Number, Issue Date, and Date of Publication
+1109.71107.6(E) Volume, Number, Issue Date, and Date of Publication

-As discussed in Section 1107.2, the applicant must include at least two issues in the group.
+When completing an online application, the As discussed in Section 1107.2, the applicant must include at least two issues in the group.
 The issues generally must be published at intervals of a week or longer.
 And the issues must be published within a three-month period within the same calendar year.